mikepan/GameEngineBook/text/04-Animation.md

 Let's start by creating the Logic Bricks for the armature.
 With RigMomo selected, follow the steps in order.
 In Figure 4.46, you can see how the Logic Editor will look.

-\*\*\* Begin Numbered List

-1.Add an Always sensor and set Positive Pulse on.
+1. Add an Always sensor and set Positive Pulse on.

-2.Add an Action actuator.
+2. Add an Action actuator.
 Set the action created (for example, Walk), the Play mode to Loop End, and the Start and End Frames to 1 and 40 respectively.

-3.Link the Action actuator with the Always sensor; this will automatically create an And controller.
+3. Link the Action actuator with the Always sensor; this will automatically create an And controller.

-4.Add a Motion actuator and leave the values blank for now.
+4. Add a Motion actuator and leave the values blank for now.

-5.Link the Motion actuator with the same And controller.
+5. Link the Motion actuator with the same And controller.

-\*\*\* End Numbered List

 ![Logic Bricks for animation playback](../figures/Chapter4/Fig04-46.png)